King of the Ring (2000): Preliminary matches

 The first match that aired live on pay-per-view was a King of the Ring tournament quarter-final match between Rikishi and Chris Benoit.
 Rikishi dominated most of the match until Benoit started using submission maneuvers.
 He locked in the Crippler Crossface on Rikishi, who caught hold of the ropes.
 Benoit released the hold but hit Rikishi with a chair and was disqualified, allowing Rikishi to advance to the semi-finals.
-However, Benoit continued to attack Rikishi with the chair and applied another Crossface on Rikishi.
+However, Benoit continued to attack Rikishi with the chair and applied another Crippler Crossface on Rikishi, injuring his shoulder.

 The next match in the quarter-final round was between Eddie Guerrero and Val Venis.
 Guerrero and Venis traded momentum back and forth during the match.
-In the closing moments of the match, Venis tried to hit a Money Shot on Guerrero but Guerrero blocked the move.
+In the closing moments of the match, Venis tried to hit a "Money Shot" (diving splash) on Guerrero but Guerrero blocked the move.
 Venis' valet Trish Stratus then jumped on the apron, prompting Guerrero's valet Chyna to prevent Stratus from interfering.
 Venis took advantage and scored the pinfall following a fisherman's suplex.

 The quarter-final round continued pitting Bull Buchanan against Crash Holly.
 Buchanan dominated most of the match and due to his bigger size, Buchanan easily performed his moves on Holly.
-Buchanan tried to finish Holly with a Scissors Kick, but Holly ducked the move and pinned Buchanan with a roll-up to win the match.
+Buchanan tried to finish Holly with a scissors kick, but Holly ducked the move and pinned Buchanan with a roll-up to win the match.

 The final match in the quarter-final round was between Kurt Angle and Chris Jericho.
 Jericho dominated the early part of the match until Angle got the momentum.
 Angle continued to perform his moves on Jericho until Jericho regained momentum.
 In the closing moments of the match, Angle attempted to hit the Angle Slam on Jericho, but Jericho avoided the move and locked Angle in the Walls of Jericho.
 The WWF Women's Champion Stephanie McMahon then interfered in the match and distracted the referee.
-Angle tapped out to Walls of Jericho but the referee was distracted.
+Angle tapped out to the Walls of Jericho but the referee was distracted.
 Jericho released the hold and knocked out the referee.
 Stephanie tried to hit Jericho with the Women's Championship belt but Jericho ducked and Angle was hit instead.
 Jericho then kissed Stephanie but Angle got the advantage and hit an Angle Slam on Jericho for the victory.